skarlekar/smart-quora/README.md

 ## DApps - Decentralized Applications
 ### Understanding Blockchain
 Before we break-down a DApp it is essential to understand its underlying technology - the Blockchain.
+Blockchain is a digital ledger of records organized in _blocks_ that are linked together by cryptographic validation.
+It is a digital storaeg o
 ### Anatomy of the DApp (or BNA)
  We will use the Composer to model the SmartQuora BNA - Business Network Application.
 Note: In the world of Hyperledger Fabric, DApps are called BNA.
 Hyperledger Composer is an extensive, open development toolset and framework to make developing blockchain applications easier.
 Hence, I will use the term interchangeably throughout the rest of the documentation.
 ![BNA Breakdown](https://github.com/skarlekar/smart-quora/blob/master/images/bna-breakdown.png)